Hide (musician)

-Hideto Matsumoto (松本 秀人, Matsumoto Hideto), known professionally as hide, was a Japanese musician, singer-songwriter and record producer.
-He achieved international fame as the lead guitarist of the rock band X Japan from 1987 to 1997 and a solo artist from 1993 onward.
-He also formed the United States-based rock supergroup Zilch in 1996.
+Hideto Matsumoto (松本 秀人, Matsumoto Hideto), known professionally as Hide, was a Japanese musician, singer, songwriter, and record producer.
+He achieved international fame as the lead guitarist of the rock band X Japan from 1987 to 1997 and rose to prominence in Asia as a solo artist from 1993 to 1998, until his death.
+He also formed the United States–based rock supergroup Zilch in 1996.

 Hide sold millions of records, both solo and as a member of X Japan.
 X Japan rose to prominence in the late 1980s and early 1990s, credited as founders of the Japanese visual kei movement.
 When they disbanded in 1997, he focused on his solo career which started four years prior and went on to enjoy significant popularity.
 At the height of his fame, while recording his third studio album and about to launch an international career with the newly formed Zilch, he died in 1998 of what was ruled a suicide by hanging.
 He was seen as an icon for Japanese youth rebelling against their country's conformist society, and his death was labeled "the end of an era".

 Life and career

 1964–1987: Early years and Saber Tiger

-Hide was born at St. Joseph's Hospital in Midorigaoka, Japan, on December 13, 1964, and went on to attend Yokosuka Tokiwa Junior High School.
+Hideto Matsumoto was born at St. Joseph's Hospital in Midorigaoka, Japan, on December 13, 1964, and attended Yokosuka Tokiwa Junior High School.
 He was first exposed to rock music at the age of fifteen, through the album Alive II by Kiss.
-That same year his grandmother bought him his first electric guitar, a Gibson Les Paul Deluxe.
+That year his grandmother bought him his first electric guitar, a Gibson Les Paul Deluxe.

 On March 11, 1980, Hide graduated from Tokiwa Junior High School.
-He then entered Zushi Kaisei Senior High School in Zushi, Kanagawa, where he entered the school's brass band as a club activity.
+He entered Zushi Kaisei Senior High School in Zushi, Kanagawa, where he entered the school's brass band as a club activity.
 He quit the band after a short time because he was assigned the clarinet while he wanted to play the trumpet.
 After this, he concentrated on guitar and in 1981 formed the band Saber Tiger.
 A year after their founding, they started playing shows at live houses in Yokosuka, such as Rock City.
 Their live performances featured shock elements such as mannequins and raw meat.

-In April 1983 he started studying cosmetology and fashion at the Hollywood University of Beauty and Fashion in present-day Roppongi Hills, from which he graduated in 1985.
-Later that year he took a nationwide examination and successfully obtained a beautician license.
+In April 1983, Hide started studying cosmetology and fashion at the Hollywood University of Beauty and Fashion in present-day Roppongi Hills, from which he graduated in 1985.
+Later that year he took a nationwide examination and obtained a beautician license.
 In July 1985 Saber Tiger released their self-titled EP, which included two songs, "Double Cross" and "Gold Digger".
 In November, the band contributed the song "Vampire" to the Heavy Metal Force III sampler, which also included songs by X.